xiaoguomeiyitian/ToolBox/prompt.md

           "caller_identifier"
         );
         ```
+    *   **Precautions:**
+        - Only use `callToolHandler` proactively when a tool call chain needs to be formed.
+        - Regular tool execution logs are automatically recorded by the system; manual addition is not required.
+        - Error handling does not require, and should not call `callToolHandler` for logging.
-        - First parameter: Request object containing the tool name and parameters
+        - First parameter: Request object containing the tool name and parameters.
-        - Second parameter: Unique identifier of the caller for log tracing
+        - Second parameter: Unique identifier of the caller for log tracing.
         - The called tool will record the call chain information:
           ```json
           {